Hell and High Water (ER): Plot

 Ross is still trying to perform CPR on Ben when Joey returns with a guard.
-Ross uses a pen to perform a tracheotomy on Ben before carrying Ben back to the road.
-An ambulance arrives to meet them, as well as a television news helicopter, which picked up the call for paramedics.
+Ross uses a pen to perform a tracheotomy on Ben before carrying the boy back to the road.
+An ambulance arrives, as well as a television news helicopter, which picked up the call for paramedics.
 A reporter (Robert Cicchini) in the helicopter begins filming Ross for live broadcast on NBC 5.
 Ross demands that Ben be taken to County General, despite the paramedics' reluctance due to Mercy Hospital being much closer.
 The news helicopter agrees to transport Ross and Ben to County instead.

-With Ross still being broadcast live on the news, he continues his attempts to revive Ben on board the helicopter, which are stalled as the helicopter's defibrillator is not charged up.
+With Ross still being broadcast live on the news, he continues his attempts to revive Ben on board the helicopter.
+The defibrillator, which was borrowed from the paramedic team, is not charged up and this causes a delay.
 When Ross uses the helicopter's radio to contact County General, the staff realize that Ross is on the TV.
 Greene tells other staff members to prepare for Ross' arrival as Ross forces the reporter to turn off the camera and help him.

 Molly complains to Carter and Benton of stomach pain, and Benton orders a CT scan.
 Greene and Carol meet the helicopter on the roof of the hospital, and use a defibrillator on Ben.
 They take him inside the hospital to a trauma room to keep trying to revive him.
-At the same time, in the other trauma room, Molly has also crashed during her CT.
+At the same time, in the other trauma room, Molly has crashed during her CT.
 Ben is hypothermic and placed on a heart bypass machine while his body is warmed up.
 Molly is suffering from internal bleeding in her abdomen due to a blood clot rupturing an artery.
 However, the doctors are unable to revive her and she is declared dead.
-Tracy is distraught as she had become close with Molly and had never witnessed a patient death before.
+Tracy is distraught as she had become close with Molly and had never before witnessed a patient death.

 Later on, Ben finally wakes up to Doug sitting by his side.
 He is taken to another ward in the hospital for further recovery.
 Greene stitches up a cut on Doug's arm, and the two reconcile their differences.
 As they leave the hospital, they are both swamped by a crowd of news reporters blocking their way shouting questions at Ross and declaring him to be a hero.

 Reception

 Ratings

-In its original American broadcast, "Hell and High Water" was watched by 48 million viewers.
+In its original American broadcast, "Hell and High Water" was watched by 42 million viewers.
 It had a 45% market share, which was the highest for a regularly scheduled drama since an episode of Dallas earned 46% in 1985, and a 27.8 rating, the best for a drama since 1987.
 It became the best rated ER episode and received the highest rating for an NBC drama since Nielsen began tracking them.
-"Hell and High Water" remains the most-watched ER episode.
+"Hell and High Water" remains the 2nd most-watched ER episode (after the season 4 finale).